-The RMA requires a full review be undertaken of a regional policy statement every 10 years after it becomes operative.
-Greater Wellington proposed a new Regional Policy Statement for the

-Wellington Region (RPS) in March 2009.
-The proposed RPS identifies regionally significant resource management issues and contains Objectives to address those issues.
-There are also Policies and Methods described to achieve those Objectives.
+The RMA requires a full review of a regional policy statement every 10 years after it becomes operative.
+Greater Wellington proposed a new Regional Policy Statement for the Wellington region (RPS) in March 2009.
+The proposed RPS identifies regionally significant resource management issues and contains objectives to address those issues.
+There are also policies and methods described to achieve those objectives.

 In accordance with section 75(a)(iii)(B) of the LTMA 2003, consistency between the RLTS and the relevant policies and methods set out in the current RPS has been analysed to check that they are not inconsistent.
-This analysis forms a background document to this strategy.
+This analysis forms a background document57 to this strategy.

 The 2007-16 RLTS influenced the development of the proposed RPS, and therefore has been incorporated into the policies of the proposed RPS to varying degrees.
 The issues relevant to the RLTS are air quality, energy, infrastructure, and regional form.
 The relevance of the RLTS in contributing to these issues varies from being the primary means of achievement to only being indirectly involved.

 A number of regional plans (e.g. Regional Freshwater Plan, Regional Coastal Plan, Regional Air Quality Management Plan) have been developed under the strategic framework of the RPS.
 These plans contain objectives, policies and methods (including regional rules) that are consistent with the RPS.
 Consequently, the RLTS is not considered to be inconsistent with any relevant regional plan.
-It should also be noted that the detailed issues covered by the rules in these plans are likely to apply to land transport projects during the resource consent process.